ministryofjustice/hmpps-locations-inside-prison-api/docs/0004-location-db-design.md

 Accepted

 ## Context
-This illustrates the entites that will be held in the database for locations inside prison service
+This illustrates the entities that will be held in the database for locations inside prison service

 ```mermaid
 ---